reymond-group/smilesDrawer/docs/manual/reactions.md

 ## Parse then Draw

 You can also parse your reaction SMILES first,  then pass the parsed reaction to `ReactionDrawer.draw()`.
-This lets you to pass any text you want above or below the arrow as arguments to the function:
+This lets you to pass any text you want shown above or below the arrow as arguments to the function:

 ```js
 SmilesDrawer.parseReaction('[Pb]>>[Au]', (result) => {